Under new rules required by the USA PATRIOT Act,

 is using, on the browser window choose the "Help" menu.

-From the Help menu choose "About Internet Explorer" or
+From the Help menu choose "About Internet Explorer".
+In the

 "About" page it should say "Cipher Strength: 128-bit"